 The FCS MS administrative team monitors struggling students and sets up plans for those students to get back on track academically.
-These plans are specific to each student's need and involves MS teachers and scheduling assist in the support.
+These plans are specific to each student's needs and involve collaboration between the teachers, parents, and our SAS faculty.
+In addition to SAS services, short term support is provided through our Student Success Intervention (SSI) program while a student has a failing grade in one or more classes.